CapstoneROV/NYUAD-ROV-Capstone-Repo/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Contact
-For any queries or suggestions, please reach out to Pi Ko at pk2269@nyu.edu.
+For any queries or suggestions, please reach out to Rami Richani at rir8190@nyu.edu or Pi Ko at pk2269@nyu.edu.